joel-marks/jm/content/about/index.md

 ## Specialist background

 For the last few years I have been working in London as an audio visual technician.
 This has included A/V engineering at a large multi-room venue in central London as well as freelance work.

-I have taught theory and practice of music synthesis and have an ongoing interest Ambisonics.
+I have taught theory and practice of music synthesis and have an ongoing interest music technology.